zhitaoli-6/ocssd-dev/README.md

 ### Done

-SD/RAID0/RAID1/RAID5 normal path
+1. SD/RAID0/RAID1/RAID5 normal path

-### Todo

-* Recover from poweroff
+2. Recover from poweroff: all modes
-* Error handling: RAID1/RAID5
+3. Read error handling: raid1/raid5
+4. Resize: raid5(only support raid5 now)

+### TODO

+* Recovery from device failures: lines or the whole device
+* resize of raid0/raid1

 * Perf compared to software raid on multiple pblks